Maersk Alabama hijacking: Legacy

-The owners of Maersk Alabama donated the bullet-marked 5-ton fiberglass lifeboat upon which the pirates held Captain Phillips hostage to the National Navy UDT-SEAL Museum in Fort Pierce, Florida, in August 2009.
-The lifeboat had recently been on loan to National Geographic for its "Real Pirates" exhibition at the Nauticus marine science museum in Norfolk, Virginia.
+The owners of Maersk Alabama donated the bullet-marked 5-ton fiberglass lifeboat upon which the pirates held Captain Phillips hostage to the National Navy UDT-SEAL Museum in Fort Pierce, Florida, in August 2009; prior to that the lifeboat had been on loan to National Geographic for its "Real Pirates" exhibition at the Nauticus marine science museum in Norfolk, Virginia.

 The producers of the Captain Phillips film visited the Museum while re-creating the lifeboat and interiors for the set.
-The lifeboat from Maersk Alabama is at the Museum.
-An example of the Boeing Insitu ScanEagle used to monitor the crisis is also on display,.
+An example of the Boeing Insitu ScanEagle used to monitor the crisis is also on display.
 The actual ScanEagle used in the mission is on display along with shell casings at the Museum of Flight in Seattle.